Isla de Mona: 20th century

 Since 1941 the island has also been used for camping and hunting goats and wild boar.
 In 1960 a small ranger post was established to monitor the island, operated by the Puerto Rico Department of Natural and Environmental Resources.

 In July 1972 the Puerto Rico Environmental Quality Board, because of growing interest in the development of the islands, made a full scientific assessment of Mona and Monito using a local team of volunteer scientists.
 A two-volume report with maps of natural and historic features was produced.
 It evaluated the climate, geology and mineral resources, soils, water resources, archaeology, vegetation, animals and insects, and pelagic life around the island.
 Shortly thereafter geotechnical and bathymetric studies were conducted by engineering firms to determine the feasibility of using Mona as a deep-water terminal for transferring oil from supertankers to smaller tankers which would continue to the mainland US; this plan was never implemented.

 In 1981, the Mona Island Light was listed on the U.S. National Register of Historic Places as Faro de la Isla de la Mona.

 On February 15, 1985, the passenger-cargo ferry MV A Regina ran aground on a reef on the southeastern side of Mona Island.
 While there were no deaths nor serious injuries, 143 passengers and 72 crew members landed on Mona Island to await rescue.
 The wreck of the ship was removed from the reef in 1990.
+The ship MV Jireh ran aground there in 2012.

-In 1993, the island, inscribed as Isla de la Mona, was listed on the National Register.
+In 1993, the island, inscribed as Isla de la Mona, was listed as a historic district on the National Register of Historic Places.
+The historic district consists of eight contributing buildings (including the lighthouse), nine prehistoric and historic archaeological sites (including several ceremonial ball courts or bateyes), two guano industrial ruins, a roadway and a cistern.